camel-ai/camel_chat/README.md

 # Overview
-This is a minimalistic repository to reproduce and serve CAMEL models based on lm-sys/FastChat [repository](https://github.com/lm-sys/FastChat).
+This is a minimalistic repository to reproduce and serve CAMEL models based on [lm-sys/FastChat](https://github.com/lm-sys/FastChat) repository.
 CAMEL models are conversational language models obtained by finetuning LLaMA foundation language models on data collected through the CAMEL framework.
-CAMEL is an opensource project doing research on collaborative AI agents and LLMs.
+To generate your own data with CAMEL framework, check [camel-ai/camel](https://github.com/camel-ai/camel) repository.
+To see what's possible with the CAMEL framework, you can play around with the [agents app](https://www.camel-ai.org/agent) that allows you to choose user and assistant roles, and specify the task you want them to solve based on their expertise.
+This is currently powered by ChatGPT, but we are working on making it powered by our CAMEL models.
+CAMEL is an opensource project doing research on collaborative AI LLM agents.
 Find out more about the CAMEL project by visiting our [website](https://www.camel-ai.org/).

 # Installation
 Setup camel_chat conda environment: